Corporate Governance

 (1) Analysis and evaluation

-After conducting a questionnaire on the composition, management, agenda, etc. of the Board of Directors, we compile opinions and recommendations on the background and causes of recognized issues and the direction for improvement, and report them to the Board of Directors for discussion.
+After conducting a questionnaire on the composition, operation,agenda, etc. of the Board of Directors, we compile opinions and recommendations on the background and causes of recognized issues and the direction for improvement, and report them to the Board of Directors for discussion.

-Evaluation method: Self-evaluation by questionnaire Evaluation target: Board members including outside board members
+Evaluation method: Self-evaluation by questionnaire Evaluation target: All board members including outside board members

 Evaluation items: